inivekin/abosa/abosa.typ

 I recall how congruency
 can resolve such despondency.
-There's benefit when things equate when small and large share rules that spanned from dust to planets, both collate, the mountains ridge like grains of sand.
+There's benefit when things equate when small and large share rules to span from dust to planets, both collate, the mountains ridge like grains of sand.
 The sharpened drop with random crag